 - Cancellation & Refund Policy:

-- Refund applications received in writing before 1 July 2019 will be subject to a USD $50 administration charge.
-Cancellations after 1 July 2019 will be subject to a USD $50 administration charge and up to 100% of the remaining balance dependant on what Golf Asian / Go Golfing can recover from suppliers.
+- Refund applications received in writing before 1 July 2019 will be subject to a USD $50 cancellation fee.
+Cancellations after 1 July 2019 will be subject to a USD $50 cancellation fee and up to 100% of the remaining balance dependant on what Golf Asian / Go Golfing can recover from suppliers.